kernelkit/infix/doc/boot.md

 System Upgrade
 ==============

-Much of the minutiae of firmware upgrades is delegated to [RAUC][], which offers lots of benefits out-of-the-box:
+Much of the minutiae of software upgrades is delegated to [RAUC][], which offers lots of benefits out-of-the-box:

-- Upgrade Bundles are always signed, such that their authenticity can be verified by the running firmware, before the new one is installed.
+- Upgrade Bundles are always signed, such that their authenticity can be verified by the running operating system, before the new one is installed.

 - The bureaucracy of interfacing with different bootloaders, manage